Perl/PPCs/docs/template.md

 PEPs have this as "How to Teach This".
 That's a valid goal, but there are different audiences (from newcomers, to experienced Perl programmers unfamiliar with your plan).

-Most of us are not experienced teachers, but many folks reading your RFC are experienced programmers.
+Most of us are not experienced teachers, but many folks reading your PPC are experienced programmers.
 So probably the best way to demonstrate the benefits of your proposal is to take some existing code in the core or on CPAN (and not your own code) and show how using your new feature can improve it (easier to read, less buggy, etc)

 ## Prototype Implementation